 Third-party access is requested by approved AWS employees, who must apply for third-party access and provide a valid business justification.
 These requests are granted based on the principle of least privilege, where requests must specify to which layer of the data center the individual needs access, and are time-bound.
 These requests are approved by authorized personnel, and access is revoked after request time expires.
 Once granted admittance, individuals are restricted to areas specified in their permissions.
 Anyone granted visitor badge access must present identification when arriving on site and are signed in and escorted by authorized staff.

-Physical access to data centers in the GovCloud (US) region is restricted to employees or contractors who have been validated as being US citizens or permanent residents.
+Physical access to data centers in the GovCloud (US) region is restricted to employees who have been validated as being US citizens.

 Monitoring & Logging

 Access to data centers is regularly reviewed.
 Access is automatically revoked when an employee’s record is terminated in Amazon’s HR system.
 In addition, when an employee or contractor’s access expires in accordance with the approved request duration, his or her access is revoked, even if he or she continues to be an employee of Amazon.

 Physical access to AWS data centers is logged, monitored, and retained.
 AWS correlates information gained from logical and physical monitoring systems to enhance security on an as-needed basis.

 We monitor our data centers using our global Security Operations Centers, which are responsible for monitoring, triaging, and executing security programs.
 They provide 24/7 global support by managing and monitoring data center access activities, equipping local teams and other support teams to respond to security incidents by triaging, consulting, analyzing, and dispatching responses.

 Surveillance & Detection

 Physical access points to server rooms are recorded by Closed Circuit Television Camera (CCTV).
 Images are retained according to legal and compliance requirements.